ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 {% endraw %}
 {% endhighlight %}

-Or perhaps a ViroBox, ViroQuad or ViroSphere.
+Or perhaps a ViroBox, a ViroQuad or a ViroSphere.
-These components can be modified by their properties.
+These components can be modified by setting their properties.
 One of the most important properties is the position.
 It takes an array of 3 numbers as the x, y and z coordinates.